-3. Be accepted on condition that specified revisions of a substantive nature be made to the satisfaction of the applicable academic director:
+3. be accepted on condition that specified revisions of a substantive nature be made to the satisfaction of the academic director concerned;

-Feedback should be submitted to the responsible examiner by means of a detailed amendment report which focuses on the specific recommendations and/or required changes called for.
+Feedback should be submitted to the examiner concerned by means of a detailed amendment report which focuses on the specific recommendations and/or required changes called for.

-4. Be accepted on condition that specified revisions of a substantive nature be made to the satisfaction of the applicable examiners:

-Feedback should be submitted to the applicable examiner by means of a detailed amendment report which focuses on the specific recommendations and/or required changes.

-5. Not be accepted in its current format, in which case it is referred back to the candidate for revision, elaboration or amendment and resubmission for re-examination:
+- 4. be accepted on condition that specified revisions of a substantive nature be made to the satisfaction of the examiners concerned; Feedback should be submitted to the examiner concerned by means of a detailed amendment report which focuses on the specific recommendations and/or required changes called for. - not be accepted in its current format, in which case it is referred back to the candidate for revision, elaboration or amendment and resubmission for reexamination;

 No mark is awarded.
 This option further entails that the research is scientifically not adequate or in order and should be expanded and/or revisited.
-Feedback may be submitted to the examiner during re-examination by means of a detailed amendment report which focuses on the specific recommendations and/or required changes.
-The mini dissertation/dissertation/thesis will be submitted to the examiner for re-examination unless it is decided otherwise by the Faculty Board or its delegates in which case the examiner will receive notification from the executive dean.
+Feedback may be submitted to the examiner during re-examination by means of a detailed amendment report which focuses on the specific recommendations and/or required changes called for.
+The mini-dissertation/dissertation/thesis will be submitted to the examiner for re-examination unless it is decided otherwise by the Faculty Board or its delegates in which case the examiner will receive notification from the executive dean.

-6. Not be accepted at all, in which case the candidate fails:
+6. not be accepted at all, in which case the candidate fails.